javaee/javamail/Workspace-Structure.md

 maven modules I needed to create to allow JavaMail to be built by maven.

-First, the main maven module, including the assembly descriptor used to build the distribution zip file.
+First, the main maven module.

-    assembly.xml
     pom.xml

 Then, some files left over from the ant build.
+These are no longer used or maintained.

     ant-common.xml
     build.properties